 During the time when many Kadazans felt that their people were going nowhere, with fears that their very identity was under threat, the late Datuk Peter Joinod Mojuntin, reputedly "The Golden Son of the Kadazans", was heard to have said,

-2 (Translation: "The Kadazan language will never disappear as long as there is someone who continues to speak in Kadazan.")
+2 (Translation: "The Kadazan language will never disappear as long as there is one person who continues to speak the Kadazan Language.")

 Encourage and support your spouse, your children, your neighbours...in speaking in your mother tongue.
 If you do this, you will have played your role in preserving the identity of your own people.